expo/expo/docs/README.md

 yarn run export-server
 ```

-## Editing Docs Content
+## Edit Docs Content

 All documentation-related content is inside the **pages** directory.
-We write docs in markdown with the help of custom React components that provide additional functionality, such as embedding Snack examples and so on.
+We write docs in markdown with the help of custom React components that provide additional functionality, such as embedding Snack examples, representing commands inside a terminal component and so on.

 The documentation is divided into four main sections:

 - **Home**: Provides a guided path from starting a project from scratch to deploying it to app stores.
 - **Guides**: General purpose and fundamental guides that help you understand how Expo works and how to use it.
 This section also contains all EAS related documentation.
 - **Reference**: Detailed reference documentation for all Expo APIs and modules.
 All Expo SDK API docs are located under **pages/versions** directory.
 We keep separate versions of documentation for each SDK version currently supported in Expo Go.
-See ["A note about versioning"](#a-note-about-versioning) for more information.
+See [A note about versioning](#a-note-about-versioning) for more information.
 - **Learn**: Tutorials and guides that help you learn how to use Expo and React Native.

 > **Note**
-> We are currently in the process of moving our API documentation to being auto-generated using `expotools`'s `GenerateDocsAPIData` command.
+> We are currently in the process of moving our API documentation to being auto-generated using `expotools`'s `GenerateDocsAPIData` command for some Expo libraries.

-### Docs metadata
+### Metadata of a page

 Each markdown page can be provided metadata in the heading, distinguished by: